vrsreeganesh/vrsreeganesh.github.io/README.md

 <!-- =============================== -->
 <!-- =============================== -->
 **Image Steganography**, *College of Engineering Trivandrum*
-- Studied over 200 papers and implemented 30+ image steganography methods in MATLAB and Python.
+- Studied over 200 publications and reproduced 30+ image steganography methods in MATLAB and Python.
+- Publications consists of classical steganography methods and data-driven steganography methods.
+- Conducted to generate metrics for baseline comparisons added to graduate student's thesis and publications.
 - Performed as part of undergraduate assistant duty to assist professor's graduate students (assisted two students).

 ## Miscellaneous